twje/Visual-Studio-Template/README.md

 The templating tool [Cookiecutter](https://cookiecutter.readthedocs.io/) is used to generate the project folder structure, whereas the build configuration tool [Premake](https://premake.github.io/docs/) is used to generate the Visual Studio project files.

-The project structure generated from following  [Setup Guide](#SetupGuide) steps has the following directory structure:
+The project structure generated from following  [Setup Guide](#SetupGuide) has the directory structure:

 ```
 |- <root_folder_name>